Benkol003/HyperloopUI/README.md

 Required to install dependencies:
 - [libcurl](https://curl.se/download.html) Source archive - place at lib/curl/

+then run bin/build.sh .

+## Windows Specifics
-Run build.sh (on windows needs to be done from qt developer terminal).
+bin/build.sh needs to be run from a qt developer terminal.
+Running **windeployqt** will install the DLL dependencies in the current folder so that the executable can be run outside of the qt terminal.